 Another area to address to improve search engine rankings is off-page SEO, also referred to as off-site SEO.
 Off-page optimization is important to search engines because it sends the signal that your website is popular or trusted by others.

-However, all links are not created equally.
+However, not all links are created equally.
 There are four main link attributes.
 The one associated with your link will determine how search engines process it.

-• dofollow: A “dofollow” attribute is the one you want when you’re building backlinks.
+- dofollow: A “dofollow” attribute is the one you want when you’re building backlinks.
 It passes SEO value to the linked page.

-• ugc: Short for “user-generated content,” a “ugc” attribute is often used on forums and in blog comments.
+- ugc: Short for “user-generated content,” a “ugc” attribute is often used on forums and in blog comments.
 It’s typically treated as a “nofollow” link attribute.

-• sponsored: All paid links should have the “sponsored” attribute.
+- sponsored: All paid links should have the “sponsored” attribute.
 These are less ideal when you’re trying to get backlinks because they’re treated like “nofollow,” but the publishing site must use them to avoid being penalized if you’ve paid for the backlink.

 Audit Your Backlinks

-You can think of backlinks much like how people view social introductions.
+You can think of backlinks similarly to how people view social introductions.
 For example, if you’re introduced to someone new by a trusted business associate or good friend, some of the trust you place in the person you know will transfer to the newcomer.
-If, on the other hand, the newcomer is introduced to you by someone you’re skeptical about or who you outright know has a history of behaving unethically, you’re going to either dismiss *the newcomer or will treat them with a high level of skepticism.
+If, on the other hand, the newcomer is introduced to you by someone you’re skeptical about or who you outright know has a history of behaving unethically, you’re going to either dismiss the newcomer or treat them with a high level of skepticism.

 That’s what Google does with your backlinks.
 If they come from a trustworthy source, your site builds credibility.
 If they come from a site with little or no reputation, the response will be closer to neutral.
 If they come from a spammy site or a site that leverages black hat (unethical) SEO practices, the links may actually damage your reputation.